liciniofs/generator-unit4-bespoke-wp-plugin/README.md

 ## What it is ##

-It will generate a base WordPress Plugin project with PHPUnit, WP_Mocks and Gulp tasks.
+It will generate a base WordPress Plugin project with Gulp tasks.

 ## Instalation ##

 Please read [Yeoman docs](http://yeoman.io) for Yeoman installation.

+*THIS IS NOT WORKING YET*
-Run `generator-log-wp-plugin` from `npm`:
+Run `generator-unit4-bespoke-wp-plugin` from `npm`:
-`npm install -g generator-log-wp-plugin`
+`npm install -g generator-unit4-bespoke-wp-plugin`

 ## Bootstrap ##
-`yo log-wp-plugin` will generate a `package.json` and a `composer.php` with the specified dependencies, an `.editorconfig`, a `.gitignore`, a `phpunit.xml` and a `{plugin_name}.php`, and will create the following directories and files:
+`yo unit4-bespoke-wp-plugin` will generate a `package.json` and a `composer.php` with the specified dependencies, an `.editorconfig`, a `.gitignore`, a `phpunit.xml` and a `{plugin_name}.php`, and will create the following directories and files:

 * languages/
 * lib/